 Before adopting e-invoicing, Omani businesses should start preparing early to ensure a smooth transition and full compliance with the Oman Tax Authority’s upcoming Fawtara system.

-ClearTax’s e-invoicing solution is engineered to meet the data, format and transmission requirements anticipated for Oman’s e-invoice framework.
-Here is how ClearTax’s e-Invoicing Solution can support your business
+ClearTax is an OTA pre-approved ASP in Oman, with an e-invoicing solution engineered to meet the data, format and transmission requirements of Oman's e-invoice framework.
+Here is how ClearTax's e-Invoicing Solution can support your business.

-• Seamless Integration with ERP / POS Systems: ClearTax integrates smoothly with any existing invoicing, billing, ERP or POS system minimising disruption to current workflows.
-ClearTax
+Seamless Integration with ERP / POS Systems: ClearTax integrates smoothly with any existing invoicing, billing, ERP or POS system minimising disruption to current workflows.

 Conclusion